johnharp/blog-code/content/post/ASPNET-MVC-Dry-UI/index.md

 projects: []
 ---

-DRY (Don't Repeat Yourself) is a useful mantra on the way to maintainable, readable code.
+DRY (Don't Repeat Yourself) is a useful mantra when developing maintainable, readable code.
 ASP.NET MVC (with Razor view-engine) gives you multiple ways to remove unnecessary redundancy in your views.